Alpha Gal Diet: What’s Safe, Off-Limits, and Risky

 Related Article: 5 Surprising Alpha-Gal Diet Benefits That Could Change Your Life

-Safe Foods to Eat on an Alpha Gal Diet
+Safe Foods to Eat on an Alpha-gal Diet

 Navigating the alpha-gal diet can feel like a culinary puzzle.
 Yet, amidst the restrictions lies a bounty of safe, delicious foods that can be enjoyed without worry.
 Let’s explore the vibrant variety of alpha-gal-friendly foods that can fill your plate with color, flavor, and nutrition.